OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220401-project-report.md

 We are serving as the co-chair for the Safe Uses of AI/ML sub-working group for 2022.

 We have submitted OSI and IEEE CAI individuals as guest speakers.

+Sub-working-group "Safe Uses of AI/ML" had a kickoff session on Thursday 1200 US Pacific.